wenewzhang/mixin_labs-python-bot/README.md

 ## Create mixin_labs-python-bot project

-You need create project directory, make it as a python's “virtual environments”  and then install the require packages.
+You need create project directory, make it as a python's “virtual environments”, and then install the require packages.
 ```bash
 mkdir mixin_labs-python-bot
 cd mixin_labs-python-bot
 python3 -m venv ./
 ```

-You can find some default directories and files.
+You can find some default directories and files which create by **python3 -m venv** command.
 ```bash
 wenewzha:mixin_labs-python-bot wenewzhang$ ls
 bin		include		lib		pyvenv.cfg